miccheng/test-automation-workshop/docs/exercises/exercise12.md

-# Exercise 12: Updating the End to End Test
+# Exercise 12: Updating the End-to-End Test

 Now that we have a working frontend and backend implementation of **"Clear Completed"**, let's add some End-to-End test scenarios to complete the last user story: